Online Engineering Schools in Missouri

 Online Engineering Programs – What to Consider

-For many aspiring engineers, the promise of a competitive salary and relative job security are reason enough to pursue a career.
+For many aspiring engineers, the promise of a competitive salary and relative job security is reason enough to pursue a career.
 However, before signing up for any program in Missouri, prospective students are advised to perform thorough research and seek out answers to the following questions:

 • Can the program be completed on a part-time basis?